BadBytePunk/projects/README.md

 # projects
+Here's some projects that I've been working on.
-Usefull things!
-Take a look.
+Take a look and enjoy!!! ;)

+BadBytePunk